 CHAIRMAN'S WORD

-As we bring the curtain down on what’s been a brilliant 2024/25 season, I’d like to offer a warm Tigers JFC welcome to everyone joining us today.
+As we bring the curtain down on what’s been a brilliant 2025/26 season, I’d like to offer a warm Tigers JFC welcome to everyone joining us today.
 It’s been a long campaign – in all weather, rain, wind, sunshine (sometimes all in one match!) – but every minute spent watching our kids out there having fun has been well worth it.

 Our Cubs and Wildcats section is again going from strength to strength, with over 150 children taking part this year – and the female side of the club is booming!
 We're set to field over 25 girls’ teams next season, which is absolutely phenomenal.
-And I haven’t even mentioned our disability section or our women’s and mens’s teams.
+And I haven’t even mentioned our disability section or our women’s and men’s teams.
 All going towards our FA 3 star accreditation, something the club is extremely proud of.

 Today’s tournament follows FA guidelines and gives every team a chance to play competitively and maybe even take home a bit of silverware to show off during the summer holidays.
 Winners and runners-up will be picking up medals after their final games at the registration tent – so make sure you head there if your team’s been on fire today!